-The remainder of the lecture rooms are situated in the handsome new Science Hall, recently added to the college buildings.
-It is thoroughly equipped with laboratories and apparatus.
+The remainder of the lecture rooms are situated in the Science Hall.
 The departments of Physics and Chemistry occupy the first floor.
-The north side, used for Chemistry, is divided into a lecture room, a laboratory, an apparatus room and a closet for tools.
+The north side, used for Chemistry, is divided into a lecture room, a laboratory, an apparatus room and a dark room.
 The Chemistry lecture room provides for seventy students; has modern folding seats with arm rests, slate blackboards, steam heat, water and electricity, lecture table, and cases for holding chemical apparatus, ores and minerals.
 The chemical laboratory accommodates fifty-six students working together.
-The desks liave water, sinks, locked drawers, and full sets of reagents.
-There are gas closets with glass doors, cases for chemicals, apparatus, and supplies, and side-table reagents.
-A general storage room for glassware and supplies contains also a large, close-fitting case for acids.

 The department of Physics occupies three rooms on the south side of Science Hall, first floor.
-The lecture room is provided with folding seats and accommodates sixty students.
 The laboratory is equipped with a good grade of apparatus that permits of accurate quantitative work.
-The equipment includes magnetometers, galvanometers of different types, resistance boxes of high grade, a fairly complete line of ammeters and voltmeters, spectrometers, polariscopes, gratings, etc. There is also a considerable amount of good demonstration apparatus.
-There is also located in the basement a good storage battery and motor-generator set.
+The equipment includes magnetometers, galvanometers of different types, resistance boxes of high grade, a fairly complete line of ammeters and voltmeters, spectrometers, polariscopes, and gratings.
+In the basement are located a good storage battery and motor-generator set.
 The laboratory is thus supplied with both direct and alternating current of wide range of voltage.

 Biological laboratories are on the second floor, and are equipped with compound microscopes and other necessary apparatus.
-The location of the College gives the biological department the advantage of a rich and easily accessible supply of plant and animal forms for laboratory and field study.
+The location of the college gives the biological department the advantage of a rich and easily accessible supply of plant and animal forms for laboratory and field study.